tigpt/aws-certification-cloud-practitioner/AWS.Certified.Cloud.Practitioner.Certification.md

 # Conclusions
-I found it usefull to overbiew a vast amount of AWS services and features.
-For sure some of them I have never used and now I know they exist and more or less what value they add, in case I need to research further to check if they are a viable option for the project in hands.
+I found it useful to overview a vast amount of AWS services and features.
+For sure some of them I have never used and now I know they exist and more or less what value they add, in case I need to research further to check if they are a viable option for the project in hand.